lunageens/JPacmanFuzz/README.md

 - mapFilePath: Specifies the path to store the generated map files.
 Default: maps
 - cleanDirectories: Specifies whether to clean directories before running the fuzzing process.
 Valid values: true, false.
 Default: true
 - maxIterations: Specifies the maximum number of iterations for the fuzzing process.
 Default: 100
+- maxCustomIterations: Specified whether the maxIterations should be ignored, and the number of custom maps and sequences should be used instead.
+Only to be used when fuzzing mutational.
+Valid values: true, false.
+Default: false.
 - maxTime: Specifies the maximum time budget for the fuzzing process in milliseconds.
 Default: 900000 (15 minutes)
 - maxTimeIteration: Specifies the maximum time budget for the pacman process in milliseconds.
 Default: 60000 (1 minute).
 - maxTextMapHeight: Specifies the maximum height of the generated text-based maps.
 Default: 20